 - Think business.
 You may be thinking photography right now, but in order to succeed you have to think business too.
 Business can be fun, once you understand how to put all the pieces together.

 And in a nutshell, that’s it.
 If you become the best you can be at these five items, you’ll end up a very successful Six Figure Photographer.

-Every day I get emails in my inbox, and see signs on the street corner promising instant wealth if I call a phone number or visit a website.
-I read about people that tried out a system for 30 days, and put five figures in their pocket.
-Sure, I suppose that happens once or twice here and there.
-But for the rest of us we have to take the time and dedication to put a system into place, and work at it until it works.
+Every day I get emails in my inbox and see signs on the street corner promising instant wealth if I call a phone number or visit a website.
+I read about people that tried out a system for 30 days and put five figures in their pocket.
+Sure, I suppose that happens once or twice, here and there.
+But for the rest of us, we have to take the time and dedication to put a system in place and work at it until it works.

 A system makes it easier.
 Whether you choose to develop the system yourself over 5 or 10 years, or you invest in a franchise for hundreds of thousands of dollars, its all about the system.